Dobiasd/articles/why_a_generic_implementation_can_be_the_easier_to_understand_solution.md

 }
 ```

-People using this class, or reading it's implementation, might wonder why it is constrained to work with `Order`s.
+People using this class, or reading its implementation, might wonder why it is constrained to work with `Order`s.
 "Wouldn't it also work with arbitrary other Objects?
 And if so, why isn't it implemented that way?
 There must be a reason for it, and I should find out to avoid doing something unintended."

 So it would have been much better to implement the queue it in a generic way, even though it is exclusively used for `Order`s.